zerrubabbel/code-red/install-guide.md

 ## Getting Started

-Code-Red will guide you through the 'archinstall' script, but familiarity with the CLI install as outlined in the official Install Guide is highly encouraged and recommended.
+Code-Red will guide you through the *archisntall* script, but familiarity with the CLI install as outlined in the official Install Guide is highly encouraged and recommended.

 ### Initial Steps

 1. Boot from your Arch Linux Install Media
-2. Verify connection to internet - 'ping google.com'
+2. Verify connection to internet - *ping google.com*
-3. If you need to establish a connection via wifi, use 'iwctl'
+3. If you need to establish a connection via wifi, use *iwctl*
 - https://wiki.archlinux.org/title/Iwd
-4. Update the pacman database - 'pacman -Syy'
+4. Update the pacman database - *pacman -Syy*
-5. Verify your disc and partition scheme - 'lsblk'
+5. Verify your disc and partition scheme - *lsblk*
 - Navigate this step carefully to avoid accidentally harming other hard drives and their contents
-6. Adjust if necessary - 'fdisk /dev/TARGET-DISC'
+6. Adjust if necessary - *fdisk /dev/TARGET-DISC*
-7. Proceed to 'archinstall' when ready
+7. Proceed to *archinstall* when ready

-### 'archinstall'
+### *archinstall*

-Here are the Code-Red recommended configurations, as proceeding down the 'archinstall' menu
+Here are the Code-Red recommended configurations, as proceeding down the *archinstall* menu

 - Archinstall language: user preference
 - Locales: user specified